codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 That's it!
 You have successfully completed installing a Hybrid GitOps Runtime with Helm.
 View the Runtime in the [Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#gitops-runtime-views) page.

+**Post-installation configuration**

+Depending on your configuration, if you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
+See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.

 You can now add [external clusters to the Runtime]({{site.baseurl}}/docs/installation/gitops/managed-cluster/), and [create and deploy GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).